russellgeoff/mkaz.github.io/_posts/2012-02-22-strata-2012-attendee-analysis.md

   4. Founder (35)
   5. Data Scientist (33)

-<small>Note: Title data is very wonky due to no standards and multiple entries per line such as &#8220;Founder/CEO and Data Scientist&#8221; and people getting cute such as &#8220;CIO at Large&#8221; &#8211; I massaged a little, removing ranks (Senior, Sr., Principal, Lead) separating roles, etc&#8230; but gave up after awhile too chaotic.</small>
+<small>Note: Title data is very wonky due to no standards and multiple entries per line such as &#8220;Founder/CEO and Data Scientist" and people getting cute such as &#8220;CIO at Large" &#8211; I massaged a little, removing ranks (Senior, Sr., Principal, Lead) separating roles, etc&#8230; but gave up after awhile too chaotic.</small>

 * * *